oerpli/Ising/README.md

 Binaries are available under [releases](https://github.com/oerpli/Ising/releases) (for Windows only).

 ####Remarks
 * Swendsen Wang implementation (in the Java version) uses a recursive depth first search for the cluster finding algorithm.
 If the simulated lattice has more than 20k spins this can lead to a `StackOverflowException`.
-Change the stacksize for the Java JVM to circument this.
+Change the stacksize for the Java JVM to circumvent this.

 * The C# version should overall be more performant, though it currently lacks options to set the simulation speed as it was programmed as an interactive showcase for kids during a science festival and not for getting simulation data.
 If  you need this you'll have to do it on your own.